 29 Mar One-step RT-PCR for ultrahigh-throughput single-cell analysis using droplet microfluidic chips

 Single-cell analysis has become one of the most important applications of microfluidic technology in recent years.
 It refers to the process of isolation, manipulation, and analysis of the cells at single-cell resolution in microfluidic chips.
 Depending on the application, single-cell analysis chips can include any or all the above-mentioned steps.
-Single-cell analysis enables researchers to distinguish differences between individual cells as well as detection of rare cells within a seemingly homogenous sample.
+The droplet microfluidic single-cell analysis enables researchers to distinguish differences between individual cells as well as detection of rare cells within a seemingly homogenous sample.
 Although various single-cell analysis techniques have been introduced over the past several years, the cost and sensitivity are still major challenges that researchers face when it comes to the practice.

 A multidisciplinary research group has now developed a microfluidic platform to make single-cell analysis more accessible.
 They took advantage of the high-throughput droplet-based microfluidic and combined it with a single-cell RT-PCR platform to develop a low-cost device capable of analyzing multiple targets in single-cell samples from a large population in one step.